joravkumar/GCTranscriptionConnector-Google/README.md

 - **Run Command**: `python main.py`

 These settings ensure that:
-1. The application listens on the correct path (`/audiohook`) for incoming Genesys Cloud AudioHook connections
+1. The application listens on the correct path (`/audiohook`) for incoming Genesys Cloud AudioHook connections.
-2. The health check path (`/health`) is properly configured to allow Digital Ocean to monitor the application's status
+2. The health check path (`/health`) is properly configured to allow Digital Ocean to monitor the application's status.
-3. The application starts correctly with the proper run command
+3. The application starts correctly with the proper run command.

 When configuring your Genesys Cloud AudioHook integration, use the full URL provided by Digital Ocean (e.g., `https://startish-app-1gxm4.ondigitalocean.app/audiohook`) as your connector endpoint.